Lara, then aged 31, sustained a three column dislocation of her cervical spine following a fall on a bouncy castle at a neighbour’s party.

 Lara was left with permanent neurological deficit involving the loss of fine movement in her hands, pain in her upper limbs and neck, muscle spasm, poor balance and reduced sensation in all her limbs.
 These injuries were attributable to the spinal cord damage sustained during the surgery rather than the initial dislocation.

-Lara's claim was initially conducted by other solicitors who issued proceedings in July 1998.
+Lara's claim was initially conducted by other solicitors who issued proceedings.
 Those solicitors advised her not to continue.